-During 2020 the Hospital had 1,342 residential admissions, treating 1,110 individuals, and throughout the year 2,795 individuals received care in various non-residential settings, ranging from traditional outpatient appointments to group programmes run over several interventions.
-Mental Health First Aid training was provided to 2,028 people.
-The St Joseph's facility provided dementia care for 86 residents.
-While mandatory Covid19 infection prevention and control measure prevented in person Day care services this important and supportive link was maintained using virtual delivery.
+During 2021 the Hospital had 1,332 residential admissions, treating 1,077 individuals, and throughout the year 2,923 individuals received care in various non-residential settings, ranging from traditional outpatient appointments to group programmes run over several interventions.
+Mental Health First Aid in its 7th year of operation reached the 10,000 people trained milestone.
+The St Joseph's facility provided dementia care for 77 residents.

 SJOG UK continues to deliver on its transformational agenda.
-During a worldwide pandemic SJOG UK opened ten new service to meet the needs of people who have been subject to modern day slavery.
+During a worldwide pandemic SJOG UK opened ten new services to meet the needs of people who have been subject to modern day slavery.
 The charity was recognised in national awards for the quality of its work, and the quality of the team.